Iris Verhoek

 Iris Verhoek (born 12 September 2001) is a Dutch singer who won the 6th season of The Voice Kids in 2017.

 Biography

 In 2011 Verhoek had already won the Zeewoldse kidssongfestival and played Keesie in the musical Kruimeltje.
-In 2012 musicalproducer Albert Verlinde announced that Verhoek was going to be playing one of the leading players in the musical Annie.
+In 2012 musical producer Albert Verlinde announced that Verhoek was going to be playing one of the leading players in the musical Annie.